Chapter 6 Renouncing Custody

 She never looked back.

-In the hospital room, Luke stared at the gently closing door, the anger on his face gradually replaced by an inexplicable emptiness.
+In the hospital room, Luke stared at the gently closing door, the anger on his face gradually replaced by an unfamiliar emptiness.

-Maggie quietly observed his expression and let out a soft sob at just the right moment, pulling his attention back.
+Maggie quietly observed his expression and let out a soft sob at just the right moment, successfully drawing his attention back to her.

-Luke irritably tugged at his collar and walked to the bedside, looking at Andy's confused eyes, but that strange feeling wouldn't go away.
+Luke tugged impatiently at his collar and walked to the bedside, looking at Andy's confused eyes, but that unsettling feeling in his chest refused to fade.

 At the end of the hallway, the elevator doors slowly closed, reflecting Evelyn's pale face.